 As the New York Times’ style advice column, Open Thread, put it: “everything once out is in again.
 And, as is its wont, fashion has embraced all of the above.
 The erstwhile gauche is now global and can even be chic, depending on your appetite for irony.
 That does not mean, however, that there aren’t certain … national stereotypes that still apply.”

-Social media may have broken down barriers and outdated norms and democratized summer abroad fashion, but there are some abroad-style faux pas you’ll want to avoid.
+Social media may have broken down barriers and outdated norms and democratized summer abroad fashion, but there is some abroad-style faux pas you’ll want to avoid.

 The Times guidelines for sartorial sense abroad tread the middle path: don’t look too costumey, but also don’t look too casual.